JorgeX/gatsby-theme-novela/README.md

 ### Step 6: Configuring siteMetadata

-In order to configure the theme to properly genreate the pages and meta tags you must add specific data in your `siteMetadata`.
-If you skip this step the site will not load properly and your SEO score will rank really low.
+In order to configure the theme to properly genreate the pages and meta tags you must add specific data to `siteMetadata`.

 The fields that are unique to Novela are `hero.heading`, `hero.maxWidth`, and `social`.